Cross Country Healthcare Inc. (CCRN) deserves closer scrutiny

-A share of Cross Country Healthcare Inc. (NASDAQ:CCRN) closed at $31.81 per share on Monday, up from $28.37 day before.
-While Cross Country Healthcare Inc. has overperformed by 12.13%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, CCRN rose by 49.55%, with highs and lows ranging from $30.51 to $15.26, whereas the simple moving average jumped by 42.00% in the last 200 days.
+The share price of Cross Country Healthcare Inc. (NASDAQ:CCRN) rose to $31.58 per share on Friday from $30.80.
+While Cross Country Healthcare Inc. has overperformed by 2.53%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, CCRN rose by 40.67%, with highs and lows ranging from $34.98 to $15.26, whereas the simple moving average jumped by 40.26% in the last 200 days.

 Sponsored